Ayesh/Composer-Preload/README.md

 ### Can I generate the preload file in one server and use it in another server?

-Preload file uses absolute paths.
-Unless both of your servers have same directory hierarchy, you cannot do this.
-It is recommend _not_ to include the `vendor/preload.php` file in your version control system.
+Yes.
+Similar to the `vendor/autoload.php` file, `vendor/preload.php` file this plugin generates also uses relative paths.
+From version `v0.1.0` and forward, you can generate the preload file at one server and reuse it in other servers (directory hierarchies).

+You will still need to run the `vendor/preload.php` file in all servers that you want to preload opcache.

 # Roadmap